sendbird/sendbird-platform-sdk-java/docs/OpenChannelApi.md

 <a name="ocViewMuteById"></a>
 # **ocViewMuteById**
-> InlineResponse20035 ocViewMuteById(channelUrl, mutedUserId, apiToken)
+> OcViewMuteByIdResponse ocViewMuteById(channelUrl, mutedUserId, apiToken)

 View a mute